-- WHMIS training was reviewed for staff, and new staff-have received training Relevant board policies regarding Health and Safety, Fire Plan, Workplace Harassment etc. were reviewed with all staff, and board policy updates were provided - COVID protocols were shared via a staff PA day - COVID room was created - Supporting physical activity remains a priority for all students and staff with daily walks occurring - Board is working on a list for the school to highlight policies that are to be covered yearly by administration with staff around health and safety - All classes are involved in mindful breathing or another strategy to support students in calming themselves as they transition inside from outdoor recesses - At the beginning of the day, grade 1-8 classes participate in a morning walk (Times now varied so cohorts are not mixing) - Scheduled movement breaks occur for students to meet individual and academic needs - Approximately 25% of the school population accesses the Eat Well to Excel Program.
-Application will be sent for funding for the program for the upcoming year (For COVId these were individually put in grab and go bags) - all extra curricular activities canceled due to covid
+- WHMIS training was reviewed for staff, and new staff have received training. - Relevant board policies regarding Health and Safety, Fire Plan, Workplace Harassment, etc. were reviewed with all staff, and board policy updates were provided. - COVID protocols were shared via a staff PA day. - COVID room was created and kept in place for the year. - Supporting physical activity remains a priority for all students and staff with daily walks occurring. - Board has created a list for the school to highlight policies that are to be covered yearly by administration with staff around health and safety. - All classes are involved in mindful breathing or another strategy to support students in calming themselves as they transition inside from outdoor recesses. - At the beginning of the day, grade 1-8 classes participate in a morning walk (times now vary so cohorts are not mixing). - Scheduled movement breaks occur for students to meet individual and academic needs. - Approximately 25% of the school population accesses the Eat Well to Excel Program.
+Application will be sent for funding for the program for the upcoming year (for COVID these were individually put in grab and go bags).